mattiaTuri/mattiaTuri/README.md

-- 👋 Hi, I’m @MattiaTurina
-- 👀 I’m interested in programming and writing
-- 🌱 I’m a front-end developer and i'm currently studying React
-- 📫 How to reach me turina.mattia@gmail.com
+# Hello there 👋

+My interest is programming and writing stories that one day I hope will become books.

+I am a dreamer, but with one different: realising dreams.

 <!---
 mattiaTuri/mattiaTuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.